alexravenna/obsidian-notes-tech/Dotnet/dotnet CLI/dotnet restore.md

 	- ensures that all dependencies are compatible with each other
 - `dotnet restore` often doesn't need to be called explicitly, since many other [[dotnet CLI]] commands run it implicitly:
 	- [[dotnet publish]]
+		- this has the `--no-restore` flag to prevent this implicit restoring